 You know what product you want to work with and you’ve identified your target market.
 Next up, figuring out how much to charge.

 Typically, the business model on an imports-exports business includes two key understandings:

 Be sure to price your product such that your markup on the product (what ends up being your commission) doesn’t exceed what a customer is willing to pay.
 But you don’t want to make it too low such that you aren’t ever going to make a profit.

-In the imports/exports industry, importers and exporters typically take 10% to 15% markup above what the manufacturer charges you when you buy the raw product.
+In the imports/exports industry, importers and exporters typically take a 10% to 15% markup above what the manufacturer charges you when you buy the raw product.